 Identity and Access Management (IAM) provides the centralized management of your AWS account.
-It controls how to access AWS services via policies that can be attached to users, groups, and roles.
+It manages who can access what in your AWS services.
+Access control is done via policies that can be attached to users, groups, and roles.

 - IAM is a global service that is not tied to a region.